letoram/arcan/doc/a12_devel.md

 Then restart (or send SIGUSR1) to the arcan-net -c config.lua process and there is your controller.

 Now this one is fairly useless, we need to fill out some entry points to add our logic.
-This also looks similar to how an appl is made, you prefix the reserved name with the name of your appl (here, test) and the software will invoke as necessary.
+This also looks similar to how an appl is structured, you prefix the reserved name with the name of your appl (here, test) and the software will invoke it as necessary.

 The set of entry points are:

  * `_clock_pulse(ticks)` - 25Hz monotonic clock
- * `_message(clid, msg)` -
+ * `_message(clid, msg)` - Send
  * `_join(clid, ident)`  - A client has joined
  * `_leave(clid)`        - A client has disconnected
  * `_index(clid, nbio)`  - Client requests an index of available files